-It was about 2:15 p.m when 3 of us checked in to our hotel in Port Blair.
+At about 2:15 p.m, 3 of us checked in to our hotel in Port Blair.
 My thought has previously determined to visit Chidiya Tapu on the same day.

 On my earlier visits to Airport, I used to view the name Port Blair flashing on the flight information display system.

-I felt that it must be an international flight because I didn’t hear of a city termed Port Blair in India before.
+I felt it must be an international flight because I hadn’t heard of a city termed Port Blair in India before.

 Later, when my understanding & maturity developed, then I got to perceive that Port Blair breathes in India.
 Ha-Ha!
 Silly!

-I understand we’ll be fatigued following a long journey.
-Although I just needed to head out and begin the exploration.
+Though, I was not fatigued following a long journey.
+Mainly, I just needed to head out and begin the exploration.

 After a 40-45 mins freshen-up, we stood ready to begin toward the Chidiya Tapu from Park Inn Port Blair.